gitNate/ellderath/content/Locations/Celladane.md

 # Factions & Organizations

-- [[Guild Of Shadows]] - [[NPC - Silent Step]]: Maintains a presence in the town, using the mining operations as cover for their activities
+- [[Guild of Shadows]] - [[NPC - Silent Step]]: Maintains a presence in the town, using the mining operations as cover for their activities
 - [[Mages Guild]]: Has a small chapter house for studying the magical properties of the local gems and metals

 # Trade & Resources